 Grind & Seal / Topically Polished Concrete

 As mentioned, there’s two methods of polishing concrete.
-The second method is called topically polished concrete or a grind & polish concrete floor .
+The second method is called topically polished concrete or a grind & seal concrete floor.
 It is also a common method because it is less expensive and quicker.
 It does however require some more maintenance than mechanically polished concrete.
 The polish is achieved by applying a topical sealer on the surface rather than by many passes with the grinding/polishing machine.
 The topical sealer will periodically need resealing.

 There’s two methods of topically polished concrete.
 One method is for concrete which is new or in very good condition.
-The concrete is simply acid washed, colored with water based stain or dye, then sealed with epoxy or sealer (water or solvent based).
+The concrete is simply acid washed, colored with water based stain or dye, then sealed with water based or solvent based sealer.
 The second method involves also grinding the floor 2-3 times to clean it, smooth it, remove blemishes & achieve the desired level of aggregate exposure .
 Cracks or pits are filled with epoxy before grinding.
-Once the prep work is completed the same steps are applied – coloring with stain or dye & sealing with epoxy or sealer.
+Once the prep work is completed the same steps are applied – coloring with stain or dye & sealing.

 *Note that new concrete should not be polished or sealed for at least 30-60 days to ensure that the concrete is fully cured and moisture is not trapped under the surface.
 We test new floors with a moisture meter before beginning.